galaxyxone/openlinks/development/devdocumentation.md

   2. Choose single-page app for your configuration
   3. Within the application uri section, Set the Login URI to (x...........) and set the "Allowed Callback URL" too (x.........).

+maybe add this all within its own document...

 - Configure .env values to match your Auth0 Account

 When you create your Auth0 Tenant configuration, think of the tenant like a development enviorment.
 It must be unique, so pick your own name-